Skip to Content

 Conclusion

-Rotary tumblers are simpler to use, less expensive to buy, quieter and shape the rocks nicely.
+Rotary tumblers are simpler to use, less expensive to buy, quieter, and shape the rocks nicely.
 Vibratory tumblers are more costly to buy, faster, keep the angular shape of the rock, and use less electricity and grit.
-Vibratory tumblers are very loud and may be a noise nuisance.
+Vibratory tumblers are very loud and maybe a noise nuisance.

 Step-By-Step Guide: How To Properly Oil Your Rock Tumbler